aHappyCamer/Library/README.md

 # Library

-A project used to simulate a library where you can add books (titles, author, pages read and progress.)
+A project used to simulate a library where you can add books (titles, authors, pages read and progress.)